matiu/opcode-tests/README.md

 then:
 ./stress-opcodes.sh

-change "SCRIPT" to evaluate other OP_CODES
+ * change "SCRIPT" to evaluate other OP_CODES
+ * tx creation in based on https://gist.github.com/matiu/f7b4afb3781c9f7c735435f19602db31
+ * if you dont have available uxtos, run the script one and interrupt it after "mining" to get matured utxos for the next run

 example output:
 ```